Yasi92/Home-Care-Services-Lilien/README.md

 # Maryam Abdolbeigi

-## Home Care Services Lilien
+## Lilien Home Care Services

-This is the website of the outpatient nursing service in Hannover.
+This is the website for the Lilien Home Care Services in Hannover.
 The idea to create this website is to improve the existing website in wordpress, however, this version was not inspired by the old version in any way but in terms of content and site material.
 My goal to create this website is twofold, educational and commercial, and I tried to meet most expectations in both aspects.

 ## UX
 ---

-This website gives an overview of the outpatient nursing service in Hannover.
+This website gives an overview of the Lilien Home Care Services in Hannover.
 The main information is divided into 4 different pages, which are easily accessible and clearly arranged to make the information intuitive and simple.
+The website is quite interactive meaning that it responds to the user's actions.

 ### The business objectives of this website are:

 - Make the brand known and the company virtually accessible.
 - Inform users about the company and the services it offers.
-- Allow users to contact the company via a form, email or phone call.
+- Allow users to contact the company by filling out and submitting form, sending email or phone call.
 - Allow users to conveniently find the location and directions.
-- Receive emails and forms from potential employees interested in working for the company.
+- Receive emails and forms from potential employees interested in job offers from the company.
 - Provide some particularly interesting news and updates related to Covid-19's situation and statics in the country.
 - Provide information about the team.